This is a look at the entrances of Hersheypark in 1971 and 1972. This was during the transition of Hersheypark being renovated into a theme park.

 The Park, gated

-One of the other modernization plans as part of “Phase 0” was to get higher quality performers to play at the park Bandshell.
-Typically, in the previous handful of seasons, a lot of the performers would play in the park for free, because a lot of the acts were local or up-and-coming.
-By 1971, a lot these acts didn’t exist any more, or, if they wanted better quality, they had to pay for it.
+One of the modernization plans in “Phase 0” aimed to get higher quality performers.
+These performers would play at the park Bandshell.
+In earlier seasons, many performers played in the park for free.
+This was because the acts were local or up-and-coming.

 In February 1971, management decided to charge a fee to get into Hersheypark.
 There were two plans, One-Price Admission Plan, and General Admission Plan.